 Pyramid Running Sessions

 Pyramid Running Sessions are used a great deal by Momentum Sports coaches.
 We like them because they enable a range of distances (and potentially speeds) to be run in a single session.
 Here we use the term to cover any session where there is a step up or down in distance between runs, for example:

 As you can see there’s a huge variety of ways in which these sessions can be put together and thus how they can target athletes across all events.

-Coaches often choose these kinds of sessions because of the speed and recovery elements, allowing them to overload the body in different ways on different runs - much as a 1500m runner, for example, might need in a race, with one pace for the first lap, another in the middle and yet another at the end.
+Our coaches will select pyramid sessions because of their speed and recovery variables – these when manipulated allow the session to overload the athlete in different ways on different runs.
+For example, rather like a 1500m runner might need in a race, where one pace is used for the first lap/laps, another in the middle, and yet another at the end.

-Physiologically, the levels of lactate in the athlete’s body that accumulate during pyramid sessions can be experimented with in these sessions, to find strengths and weaknesses in an athlete - for example, one athlete may cope well with the long repetitions, but struggle with the short ones, while a different athlete may be the total opposite.
+Physiologically the levels of lactate in the athlete’s body that accumulate during pyramid sessions can be experimented with in order to find the specific strengths and weaknesses of the athlete.
+One may, for example, cope well with long slower repetitions, but struggle with the short fasters ones.

-Two of the major benefits of running a variety of distances in a session are psychological:
+There are two major psychological benefits of running a variety of distances in one session:

-- Firstly, if an athlete feels they have got into a rut with, say, 400s, then they may get confidence back by achieving at another distance.
-This would particularly be the case where a distance is set which hasnít been run for a while and the athlete can see an improvement in their time.
+- If an athlete feels they have got into a rut with say, 400m reps, then they may get their confidence back by achieving at another distance.
+This would particularly be the case where a distance is set which hasn’t been run for a while and the athlete can see an improvement in their times in short period.

-- Secondly, if the pyramid session ends on a fairly short run, then even if the athlete is very tired, the feeling of having already got the worst out of the way can often help them finish the last part of the session strongly.
-Also, even if the first runs were very hard, if the runs get shorter, it is often possible to maintain the same pace.
-On the other hand, but in a similar confidence-boosting vein, if the runs get longer as the session goes on, this can be useful for instilling a sense of toughness - the attitude that racing will be easier if difficult training sessions are handled well.
+- If the pyramid session ends on a fairly short run, then even if the athlete is very tired, the feeling of having already got the worst out of the way can often help them finish the session strongly.
+Also, even if the first runs are very hard, if the subsequent runs get shorter then it’s often possible to maintain the same pace.
+On the other hand, but in a similar confidence-boosting vein, if the runs get longer as the session goes on, this can be useful for instilling toughness and the feeling that racing will be “easier” if difficult training sessions are handled well.

 Experience has shown that it can be useful to combine pyramid sessions with a split interval session, e.g.

-This further increases the toughness of each repetition, but is very useful to gauge how close to their preferred time for a certain distance an athlete is - for example, by breaking down an 800m repetition into 2 x 400m, the combined time for both 400s can give an indication of what the athlete can hope to run 800m in.
+This further increases the toughness of each repetition but does act as a very useful gauge as to how close to their preferred time for a certain distance an athlete is, for example, by breaking down an 800m repetition into 2 x 400m, the combined time for both 400s can give an indication of what the athlete could hope to run 800m in.